igvteam/igv-reports/README.md

     * __--track-config__  FILE.
 File containing array of json configuration objects for igv.js tracks.
 See the [igv.js documentation](https://github.com/igvteam/igv.js/wiki/Tracks-2.0) for more details.
 This option allows customization of track parameters.
-When using this option, the track ```url``` and ```indexURL``` properties should be set to the paths of the respective files.
+When using this option, the track ```url``` and ```indexURL``` properties should be set to the absolute paths or urls of the respective input files.
     * __--roi__ LIST.
 Space-delimited list of region-of-interest (ROI) files.
 See the [igv.js documentation](https://igv.org/doc/igvjs/#Regions-of-Interest/).
     * __--sampleinfo__ LIST.
 Space delimited list of sample information files.
 See